Friday, March 27, 2026

 It’s not enough to expect case handlers to remember every possible vulnerability adjustment in the moment, especially if they aren’t frequently exposed to these types of complaints.

-Under the Consumer Duty, firms must prove that outcomes are fair and consistent for all customers, including those in vulnerable circumstances.
+Under the Consumer Duty, firms need to be able to evidence that outcomes are fair and consistent for all customers, including those in vulnerable circumstances.

 This means capturing measurable and comparable data.